marcomartini97/VORTICE/README.md

       - ./VORTICE-vdi:/etc/vdi/VORTICE-vdi
     restart: unless-stopped
 ```
 Use the same definition with `docker compose` after swapping the socket path to `/var/run/docker.sock` and trimming the SELinux suffix if unsupported.
 Place any downstream image Dockerfiles or build context under the `VORTICE-vdi` submodule (or update the mount to another directory) so the broker can access them.
-Only mount `./config` into `/etc/vdi` when you need to override the baked configuration at runtime.
+Mount `./config/vdi_broker.yaml` to override the baked broker configuration without replacing the rest of `/etc/vdi`; mount the whole `./config` directory only when you need to replace additional assets such as `config.ini`.